anxw02/GenoGrammar-code/README.md

 ---

-## 1. What does GenoGramma do?
+## 1. What does GenoGrammar do?

-For each target adjacent-gene pair, GenoGramma represents the surrounding **local genomic neighborhood** while preserving information related to gene order and local context.
+For each target adjacent-gene pair, GenoGrammar represents the surrounding **local genomic neighborhood** while preserving information related to gene order and local context.

 The formal downstream task asks whether a target pair of adjacent genes is annotated as belonging to the same operon according to DOOR2-derived computational annotations.

-The formal representation evaluated in this repository is the preregistered **768-dimensional GenoGramma pair-aware representation**.
+The formal representation evaluated in this repository is the preregistered **768-dimensional GenoGrammar pair-aware representation**.

-GenoGramma should therefore be interpreted as a model of **local genomic organization** within the neighborhood scope evaluated here.
+GenoGrammar should therefore be interpreted as a model of **local genomic organization** within the neighborhood scope evaluated here.

 ---